matteobrandetti/museum-visit-summarizer/README.md

 ### Preprocessing script

 ### Web application
 The **acme-museum** engine makes you replay a visit of the [Haifa Museum](https://www.hma.org.il/eng) of a certain visitor of group.

-Given a certain visitor (indentified by a number) it constructs two distict networks, representing the movements of the visitor among positions of interest (**POIs**) and among the museum rooms, visualized as *force-directed graph* through the **d3.js** library (pictures below).
+Given a certain visitor or group (indentified by a number), it constructs two distict networks, representing the movements of the visitor among positions of interest (**POIs**) and among the museum rooms, visualized as *force-directed graph* through the **d3.js** library (pictures below).
 A user can interact with the networks by dragging and moving the positions or the rooms.

 Moreover, the engine makes us visualize the statistics of a certain visit.
 Namely, if the visitor stayed more/less than average, if he/she enjoyed or interruped presentations.
 Finally, it computes also the general statistics of the museum: (i) average time spent by the visitors/groups; (ii) number of visitors per hour (iii) number of visitors per room per hour.

 The exectuable file (.jar) of the Web App can be downloaded [here](https://drive.google.com/file/d/1c6hdJKcqEGeAgQrlpvVt5k_Wi1UKNT_e/view?usp=sharing)

 ### Position Graph